 Samuel H. Craun, b.
 1821, enlisted 12th Virginia Cavalry Regiment April 1862; postwar residence Rockingham Co., Virginia.
 Papers consist of 11 miscellaneous documents, 1862-1863, from Craun's military service.
 Included are receipts; orders regarding foraging, picking up prisoners; ordnance list for Co.
 H.

-- Crowther, Joseph W., Diary.
+Crowther, Joseph W., Diary.
 (MS 0330) Diary of Union soldier Joseph W. Crowther, who served during the Civil War with Company H., 128th New York Infantry Regiment; entries begin November 9 , 1864 and end July 23, 1865 when regiment is disbanded.
-Crowther describes camp life; foraging; skirmishes; winter quarters in Winchester, Virginia; transport via steamship to Fort Monroe, Virginia and Savannah, Georgia; soldiers receiving news of the assassination of President Lincoln; description of soldiers'return to New York at end of war.
-Locations mentioned or described include Kernstown, Front Royal, Winchester, Martinsburg, Harper's Ferry, Baltimore, Savannah, and Goldsboro.
-See the website maintained by Bill Cork, great-great grandson of Joseph Crowther, for a transcription of the original diary and other information about the family.
+Crowther describes camp life; foraging; skirmishes; winter quarters in Winchester, Va; transport via steamship to Fort Monroe, Virginia and Savannah, Georgia; soldiers receiving news of the assassination of President Lincoln; description of soldiers'return to New York at end of war.

 Miscellaneous Civil War papers of James Darden (VMI Class of 1867), a New Market Cadet who later joined the CSA.
 5 items (1865); 3 page biographical sketch (typescript), ca. 1910.